DreymaR/BigBagKbdTrixPKL/README.md

-RShift  = LShift    Modifier        ; RShift -> LShift, so it works with LShift hotkeys SC149   = NEXT      VKey            ; PgUp   -> PgDn, using ScanCode and VK name (the old way) QWPGU   = vcPGD     VKey            ; PgUp   -> PgDn, this time with my more intuitive KLM codes
+RShift  = LShift    Modifier        ; RShift -> LShift, so it works with LShift hotkeys SC149   = NEXT      VKey            ; PgUp   -> PgDn, using ScanCode and VK name (the old way) QWPGU   = vcPGD     VKey            ; PgUp   -> PgDn, this time with my more intuitive KLM codes QW_U    = VKey                      ; System mapped key.
+Uses whatever is on the system layout.
 ```
 Entries are any-whitespace delimited.

 Advanced Extending
 ------------------
 Here are some sample Extend key mappings: